GugaAraujo/task-tracker/README.md

 # ⏳ Task-Tracker

-Task-traker is a task controller, with runtime accounting.<br>
+Task-tracker is a task controller, with runtime accounting.<br>
 Using Vue 3, Vuex, Bulma and AmCharts.